ZijieJin/scComm/README.md

 `res = scComm(expr, anno)`

+`MakeAugmentedData(expr, res)`

+`python codes/ContrastiveLearning.py PositiveData.csv NegativeData.csv Fulldata.csv`

 Tested on MacStudio M1Max 10 CPUs with 32GB memory, it costs less than 5 minutes.
-The output is listed at `./res.rds`

 ## Full workflow of scComm

+If you want to run each step of scComm manually, please follow the manual below.
+We recommand using the all-in-one function `scComm(data, anno)`

 Step1: Calculaing weights for L-R pairs

 `CalcWeights()` function returns three weights and the product of these weights.

-this function two paremeters: expr and anno.
+this function requires two paremeters: expr (gene expression matrix) and anno (cell annotation vector).

 Step2: Calculating CCC score for each L-R pair between any two cells